MicrosoftDocs/learn/learn-pr/student-evangelism/career-get-noticed/includes/3-exercise-attend-events.md

 ## What to say to the people you meet

 So now you're signed up for an event, armed with a plan to speak to many people.
 But what do you say?
-If you're like most people, it's not easy to simply go up and talk to someone you've never met.
+If you're like most people, it can be a challenge to simply go up and talk to someone you've never met.

-Here's a short list of questions you can use:
+Here's a simple starter list of questions you can use:

 - What did you think of tonight's session or speaker?
-- What did you find interesting/exciting/surprising about tonight's talk?
+- What did you find interesting/exciting/surprising/useful about tonight's talk?
 - How long have you used/been interested in this technology?
 - Where do you work/what's your role there/for how long/what's interesting about it?

 It's a good idea to write down in advance any questions you think you might have for the people you'll be meeting.
-Remember, the important thing about networking is to develop new connections.
+Remember, the important thing about networking is to develop new connections&mdash;and to practice your new networking skills!

 Be transparent.
 At some point in your conversations, whether you're looking for a job, a consultancy contract, or an internship, say so.
 Your openness could open up some exciting opportunities.